 Will X game be added as a title?

-As we are in our inaugural year, OPSE will be focusing on our four starting titles.
-More titles will be added in the future if enough interest is shown, however the titles must:
+In the 2021-2022 Season, OPSE will be focusing on our five titles.
+More titles might be added in the future if enough interest is shown, however the titles must:

 - Follow our core value and ethics